If you're a marketer who hacks away at design to get your content out the door like I do, this is a post for you.

-You can download a free template for designing -- such as our infographic templates in PowerPoint -- but unless you can alter the color palette to align with your brand, your content won't match your overall presence.
+You can download a free template for designing, but unless you can alter the color palette to align with your brand, your content won't match your overall presence.

 This post delves into how you can grab your brand colors and use them in your design work in PowerPoint.
 We'll discuss how to not only alter colors of your text or shapes used, but also how to recolor an image to better match your brand.

 How to Change Text or Shape Colors in PowerPoint

 Let's start by wanting to change the color of your copy or shape to match your brand colors.

 For example, let's say you're trying to customize one of our 50 customizable PowerPoint CTA templates.
 I'm going to customize one of the basic buttons from slide 13: